MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/mau-deferred-updates.md

 ## Deferral Version

 This feature allows end users to set an upper limit to the update version.
-That is, discovered updates will be offered/applied up to and including the specified version.
+That is, discovered updates are offered/applied to and including the specified version.

-To allow for updates to be discovered and applied, only the Major.Minor version number scheme is recognized.
-For example, 16.82 needs to be specified to receive any 16.82.xxxxxxxx releases.
+To allow for updates to be discovered and applied, only the Major.
+Minor version number scheme is recognized.
+For example, 16.82 needs to be specified to receive any 16.82.Xxxxxxxx releases.

 Due to differences in version numbers among Microsoft Applications, this option needs to be set individually for each app with the following preference settings: